DFFlanders/cloud-app-labs/cloud-application-engineer.md

  - [x] bla bla...... for.....  networking engineering,
  - [x] ......grow the producitvity of the 'cloud app' as it expands via load, geography, size and shape.

-Scenario: an AppEng is brought into development team post inception of the customer strategy having been established.
+``Timelyness, An AppEng is brought into the development team, post inception of the customer strategy having been established.
-Above all else, AppEng are efficient (and a bit lazy ;)
+ - Above all else, AppEng are efficient (and a bit lazy ;)

-![being a lazy AppEng is a good thing for your users](https://imgs.xkcd.com/comics/automation.png) --> third gaph of what an application engineer should achieve...
+![being a lazy AppEng is a good thing for your users](https://imgs.xkcd.com/comics/automation.png) --> third gaph of what an application engineer should achieve...``

 # Job Description Examples:

-What kinds of companies are want to hire 'AppEng' in the real world, right now?
-Job Applications with the title of "Application Engineer' have appeared from:
+Which kinds of companies want to hire an 'AppEng' in the real world, right now?
+Job Applications with the title of "Cloud Application Engineer' have appeared from:

  1. Intel (Q1 & Q2 2016)
  2. YouTube (Q1 2016)